 News & Insights

-Alan Kent QC looks at the admissibility of evidence of gang association.
+Alan Kent KC looks at the admissibility of evidence of gang association.

 Applications by the prosecution to adduce evidence of gang affiliation are becoming commonplace.